Optical calibration of the SNO+ detector in the water phase with deployed sources: Motivation and goal of the optical calibration

-The energy of an event in water is estimated from the amount of detected direct light, i.e. the number of hit PMTs within a time interval between -10 and 8 ns centered on the event time after correcting for the time-of-flight.\footnote{The energy reconstruction uses a time window wider than the optical calibration time window, described in Section \ref{section:method}, to maximize the number of hits available for reconstruction, without needing to include significant corrections for scattered or reflected photons.} This approach is used in order to avoid the late light region, which is harder to model with the same accuracy.
-The absolute energy scale is determined by mono-energetic calibration sources at the center of the detector, where the detector properties are most symmetric.
+The energy of an event in water is estimated from the amount of detected direct light, i.e. the number of hit PMTs within a time interval between -10 and 8 ns centered on the event time after correcting for the time-of-flight.\footnote{The energy reconstruction uses a time window wider than the optical calibration time window, described in Section \ref{section:method}, to maximize the number of hits available for reconstruction, without needing to include significant corrections for scattered or reflected photons.} This approach is used in order to avoid the late light region, which is harder to model with the same accuracy because of the reflections from the detector components and from the PMTs and their concentrators.
+The absolute energy scale is determined by mono-energetic calibration sources (like the $^{16}$N tagged gamma source) at the center of the detector, where the detector properties are most symmetric.
 The primary estimate of the systematic uncertainty on the energy scale is the volume-weighted average difference between the Monte Carlo model prediction of the detector response to the calibration source and the source data itself.
 With a thorough calibration of the detector, SNO+ aims to minimize the energy scale systematic to $\leq$ 1\%, as was the case for the SNO detector \cite{sno-d2o,sno-salt}.
 Additionally, the tuned Monte Carlo model is expected to correctly reproduce the arrival time distributions of the photons, which is necessary to create accurate probability density functions for the position reconstruction algorithms.